 A hand-wrist film can be used to judge the timing and growth of the long bones.

-To learn more about digital X-rays in Sunbury, Ohio, and schedule your appointment at Renick Orthodontics, call us today at 740-936-5003!
+To learn more about digital X-rays in Sunbury and Highland, Ohio, and schedule your appointment at Renick Orthodontics, call us today at 740-936-5003!